aldojs/aldo/README.md

 app.post(...handlers)
 ```

-> It's important to note, that the route handlers are directly compiled at the moment of the registeration with `.on` or `.use`.
+> It's important to note, that the route handlers are directly compiled at the moment of the registeration with `.on`.
 So, any post handler added after the route will not be invoked.

 > Note also, that the `post` handlers are exceptionally invoked in **reverse order** (<abbr title="Last In First Out">LIFO</abbr>) unlike the others.